How to Avoid an Aerial Lift Tip Over

 The Need for Fall Protection Gear

-Even when lift workers do everything by the book, man lift tip overs can still happen.
+Despite the best safety precautions, man lift tip overs can still happen.
 That’s why lift workers should always wear fall protection gear.
-OSHA requires aerial lift workers to wear full-body harnesses attached to lanyards.
-The lanyards should be connected to the boom or basket.
-This can help prevent workers from being ejected from the bucket during an aerial lift tip over.
+OSHA requires aerial lift workers and MEWP operators to wear full-body harnesses attached to lanyards.
+Connect the lanyards to the boom or basket.
+This helps prevent workers from being ejected from the bucket during an aerial lift tip over.
 Fall arrest gear helps minimize injuries by stopping a fall before workers hit the ground.

 Every job site should have written rules for when and how to use fall protection gear.
-The gear should be checked before every job.
+Check the safety gear before every job.
 Once in the air, workers should never sit, stand, or climb on the guardrails.

 Get Fast, Affordable Man Lift Tip Over Safety Training with CMO

 Our programs are OSHA-compliant.
-They teach safety guidelines – including boom lift tip over safety – for all types of aerial lifts.
-They can be taken anywhere you can connect to the Internet.
+They teach safety guidelines for all types of MEWPs, including boom lift tip over safety.
+Take our courses anywhere with an internet connection.
 And workers can print their certification cards as soon as they complete the course.
 Keep your workers safe from boom and scissor lift tip overs with safety training from CMO.